Skaytacium/Skayboard/README.md

 Problem with that is, its a lot of manual work and I'm way too lazy to do it, might hand it over to NNNI.

-Group buy might happen in Feb due to these delays, also because I need my geekhack profile to be verified.
+Group buy might happen in Feb (yeah right, but sometime during June/July (hopefully)) due to these delays, also because I need my Geekhack profile to be verified.

 ### Customizability